Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ours or otherwise,
 is valid insofar as it conforms to the specification.

+The specification itself,
-The specification itself is composed of several documents written in either ONE or ONE+, the same markup formats Kaeon FUSION itself uses.
+which is contained within the [Kaeon United Specification](https://github.com/Gallery-of-Kaeon/Kaeon-United/blob/master/Kaeon%20United/Specification/Kaeon%20United%20Specification.txt), is composed of several documents written in either ONE or ONE+, the same markup formats Kaeon FUSION itself uses.
 These documents are arranged into numbered folders, and folders with lower numbers take precedence over folders with higher numbers,